engage

 Not quite.

-In community management, you need to consistently water, feed, trim, and care for your online users to see real, substantial growth.
-Although there are endless ways to engage your followers or increase following through engagement, these 5 key terms highlight the most important things to remember when managing your online community.
+When it comes to community management, you need to consistently water, feed, trim and care for your online users in order to see real, substantial growth.
+Although there are endless ways to engage your followers or increase following through engagement, these 5 key terms highlight the most important things to keep in mind when you’re managing your online community.

 Inform

-If it’s unclear what kind of product or services you’re selling, you can say goodbye to an influx of followers eager to engage.
-It shouldn’t be a shock that a customer with a true understanding of how your services work is likelier to follow, share and promote what you do.
-You can “inform” your community by using explanatory video marketing, writing informative blogs, sharing before and after content to increase your credibility, and ensuring any traffic you receive instantly knows what you’re offering.
+If it’s not crystal clear what kind of product or services you’re selling, you can say goodbye to an influx of followers eager to engage.
+It shouldn’t come as a shock that a customer with a true understanding of how your services work is more likely to follow, share and promote what you do.
+You can “inform” your community by using explanatory video marketing, writing informative blogs, sharing before and after content to increase your credibility, and making sure any traffic you receive instantly knows what you’re offering.

 Recruit

-For digital marketers, the share button is the greatest thing about the internet.
-You are technically always “recruiting” followers to assist you in your marketing and promotion efforts by suggesting they repost, retweet, tag, or share your content.
+For digital marketers, the greatest thing about the internet is the share button.
+You are technically always “recruiting” followers to assist you in your marketing and promotion efforts by suggesting they repost, retweet, tag or share your content.
 Consumers want authenticity, and seeing your services shared and validated by someone they trust is vital to your platform’s growth (and sales!).
 You can “recruit” by making your content worth sharing.
-Try posting interesting and original material, sharing news stories related to your industry, using CTA (call to action) wording, and doing a merchandise or service giveaway.
+Try posting a variety of interesting and original material, sharing news stories related to your industry, using CTA (call to action) wording, and doing a merchandise or service giveaway.

 Connect